resbaz/resbaz2018/brisbane/about.md

 Thank you for being part of such an amazing community that is Research bazaar here in Brisbane.
 To learn more about this event, you can view our [twitter story here](http://wke.lt/w/s/sEaVF), see [our infographic](ResbazInfo.pdf) or read about our event in [this article](https://wp.me/p2xRAO-1jA).

+<p>If you would like to get involved in Research Bazaar 2019, let us know! <a href='https://goo.gl/forms/CnAovnbmlSkEAy5I3'>Get involved Here!</a></p>

 # About

 The Research Bazaar is a worldwide festival promoting the digital literacy emerging at the centre of modern research.
 Throughout 2018, events will be held at a number of university campuses around the globe.